imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/introduction/references.md

 - MyEtherWallet Reddit Post: https://www.reddit.com/r/ethereum/comments/6fr2lx/updated_its_time_to_get_real_stop_relying_on/

 ** Comments **
 The Google Docs mentions that we need more references and that they need to be in the proper format.
-I also don't know where would be a good place to put references.
+I also don't know where would be a good place to put references within the book itself.
 After all, we already provide links to those sources elsewhere in the book.
+If we do need a reference section, should it be at the beginning of the book (in the Introduction section), or at the end of the book (after Recommended Wallet Setups)?